Network evolution with Macroscopic Delays: asymptotics and condensation: Proofs

-For a vertex $n\geq 1$ and $k\geq 0$, define $T_k^n = \inf\set{\ell: \deg(n,\ell) = k+1}$ to be the first time vertex $n$ has its $k$-th child (and $T_0^n = n$) in the discrete time network process $\{\TT(j) : j \ge 1\}$.
-For $k\geq 1$, we label the $k^{th}$ vertex entering the \emph{fringe} of vertex $n$ (the progeny tree associated with vertex $n$) by $\rho_k^n$ i.e and $\rho_0^n = n$.
+For a vertex $n\geq 1$ and $k\geq 0$, define { the random variable} $T_k^n = \inf\set{\ell: \deg(n,\ell) = k+1}$ to be the first time vertex $n$ has its $k$-th child (and $T_0^n = n$) in the discrete time network process $\{\TT(j) : j \ge 1\}$.
+For $k\geq 1$, we label the $k$th vertex entering the \emph{fringe} of vertex $n$ (the progeny tree associated with vertex $n$) by $\rho_k^n$ i.e and $\rho_0^n = n$.
 For $j\geq 0,k\geq 1$, let $T^n_{j,k} = T^{\rho_j^n}_k$ be the birth time of $k$th child of $j$th vertex in the fringe of vertex $n$ (note that $T^n_{0,k} = T^n_k$ and $T^n_{j,0} = \rho^n_j$), and be the inter-arrival time in $\log$-scale.
 One can think of the above quantity as the `continuous time' (if we encode vertex arrivals by epochs of a Yule process) elapsed for the degree of the $j$th descendant of vertex $n$ to increase from $k-1$ to $k$.
-These form a point process of reproduction times of vertices in the fringe of vertex $n$.
-The following Lemma shows that the inter-arrival times for these point processes weakly converge to those of the point process described in Section~\ref{sec:lim-obj-macro} as $n \to \infty$.
+These form a point process of reproduction times of vertices in the fringe of vertex $n$. { At this stage, we emphasise that the values of $T_{j,k}$'s are whole numbers and this restricts admissible values of $\tau_{j,k}$'s.} The following { lemma} shows that the inter-arrival times for these point processes weakly converge to those of the point process described in Section~\ref{sec:lim-obj-macro} as $n \to \infty$.
 Further, the point processes associated with distinct vertices in the fringe become asymptotically independent.

 \begin{prop} Let $\left(\left(\sE_{j,k}\right)_{k\geq 1}: j\geq 0\right)$ be \emph{iid} copies of $\left(\sE_{k-1\leadsto k}\right)_{k\geq 1}$ defined in Section~\ref{sec:lim-obj-macro}.
 Then, as $n \to \infty$, \end{prop}